AhmadHatziq/db-column-level-encryption/ms-sql-server/sql-server-rds-guide.md

 ![Windows Cert Store](../img/windows_cert_store.png)

-## 8. Export the cert used to create the CMK.
+## 8. Export the cert used for the CMK.

 The cert used is created locally (not on SQL Server).
 We would need to export the cert for other users to access the key and for safekeeping.
 It is recommended to store the cert in a safe location for sharing, such as Secrets Manager.